Ferrari SF90 Stradale

 The SF90 Stradale is the first-ever Ferrari to feature PHEV (Plug-in Hybrid Electric Vehicle) architecture which sees the internal combustion engine integrated with three electric motors, two of which are independent and located on the front axle, with the third at the rear between the engine and the gearbox.

 Still a V8

-The internal combustion engine, gearbox, turbo-charged air, battery pack and electric motors, the inverters and charging systems and brakes all need cooling.
-Meticulous attention was paid to the design of the engine bay which houses both the usual internal combustion engine systems that generate temperatures of nearly 900 degree Celsius, and highly temperature-sensitive electronic components.
+The internal combustion engine, gearbox, turbo-charged air, battery pack, and electric motors, the inverters and charging systems, and brakes all need cooling.
+Meticulous attention was paid to the design of the engine bay which houses both the usual internal combustion engine systems that generate temperatures of nearly 900 degrees Celsius, and highly temperature-sensitive electronic components.

 The exceptional work done to boost the power unit’s power would have all been in vain without in-depth dynamics research and the development of a whole series of solutions to boost the SF90 Stradale’s lap times, whilst simultaneously guaranteeing that drivers of all kinds could make full use of the car’s potential and have fun behind the wheel.

 The new hybrid architecture required extensive and lengthy integration work on the car’s many different control logic.
 The three areas concerned are the high-voltage system controls (battery, RAC-e, MGUK, inverter), engine and gearbox control, and vehicle dynamics controls (traction, braking, Torque Vectoring).

 Integrating these areas with the existing vehicle control logics led to the development of the new eSSC (electronic Side Slip Control) vehicle control system.
 The eSSC introduces three innovative dynamic regulation and distribution strategies for engine torque to all four wheels:

 - Electric Traction Control (eTC): optimally manages the availability of the torque - both ICE and electric - distributing it to the individual wheels to suit driving conditions and grip requirements